In RouterOS v7, most of the features are combined in one routeros (system) package.

 Menu: /system package

 Commands executed in this menu will take place only on restart of the router.
-Until then, user can freely schedule or revert set actions.
+Until then, the user can freely schedule or revert set actions.

 Command | Description |